yuvrajruparel/Coding-Pracitce/README.md

   </tr>
 </table>

-### Spring-Mass-Damper Sandbox
+### Weekend Project: Spring-Mass-Damper Sandbox
+A spring-mass-damper is the simplest model of a vibrating system — a block attached to a spring with some friction slowing it down.
+It's the standard textbook example for studying how things oscillate, settle, and resonate, and shows up everywhere from car suspensions to building sway.
 Created interactive simulation of a 1-DOF mass spring damper system.
 Newton's 2nd Law cast into a state space form and integrated with RK4 method.

 Saturday: Built the model using a matplotlib view system, with sliders for m/k/c/x₀/v₀/A/ω_f, and radio buttons for forcing type (free/step/sin).